osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Existing CLI arguments, options files, launcher scripts, and exit codes.
 - A gradual migration path from standalone execution to managed jobs.

-The standalone `replicadb` CLI remains free of Spring Boot and control-plane dependencies, while the sibling `replicadb-server` module now provides the REST API and Quartz scheduler.
-The frontend (Phase 2) and distributed workers (Phase 3) remain planned deployment capabilities.
+The standalone `replicadb` CLI remains free of Spring Boot and control-plane dependencies, while the sibling `replicadb-server` module now provides the REST API, Quartz scheduler, and frontend under the `api` profile.
+Distributed workers and the `worker` profile are the Phase 3 deployment capabilities.

 ```text
 Current: